 Face-to- A class in which the instructor and students meet face-to-face in the same face class space, such as a regular classroom.
-Distance "Distance class" is the class that can be provided by universities based on class (1) the provisions of Article 25, Paragraph 2 of the University Establishment Standards and Notification No. 51 issued in 2001 by the Ministry of Education, Culture, Sports, Science and Technology.
-According to these provisions, the university will define "distance class" as a class that appropriately combines the following four types of classes set out below in light of the content and educational effects of the class subject.
-1) HyFlex class: a class in which a "face-to-face class" is delivered in real time and students outside the class room can also take the class simultaneously and interactively.
-2) Live online class: a class conducted simultaneously and interactively with the instructor and students in different locations using ICT tools such as online conference systems.
+Distance A "Distance class" is a class that can be provided by universities based on class (1) the provisions of Article 25, Paragraph 2 of the University Establishment Standards and Notification No. 51 issued in 2001 by the Ministry of Education, Culture, Sports, Science and Technology.
+According to these provisions, the university will define a "distance class" as a class that appropriately combines the four types of classes set out below, in light of the content and educational effects of the class subject.
+1) HyFlex classes: a class in which a "face-to-face class" is delivered in real time and students outside the classroom can also take the class simultaneously and interactively.
+2) Live online classes: a class conducted simultaneously and interactively with the instructor and students in different locations using ICT tools, such as online conference systems.
 The location where the instructor delivers the class is not limited to a classroom.
-3) On-demand class: a class in which the student watches a video recording of a class that is distributed online, and asks questions or discusses it with the instructor by other means such as email.
-4) Material distribution class: A class in which the student watches or listens to narrated lecture materials (PowerPoint, etc.) and asks questions or discusses it with the instructor by other means such as email. (+ 4) 15 5 the organized up to a sheet recognized that a student is unable to attend fees to fees
+3) On-demand classes: a class in which the student watches a video recording of a class that is distributed online, and asks questions or discusses it with the instructor by other means such as email.
+4) Material distribution classes: a class in which the students watch or listen to narrated lecture materials (PowerPoint, etc.) and ask questions or discuss the material with the instructor by other means such as email.
+(1) If a facu Ity or graduate school recognizes that a student is unable to attend face-to-face classe s for reasonable reasons, classes conducted in format 1) 2) 3) and 4) will be